Govt. for Farmers

 Conclusion

 The National Mission on Natural Farming (NMNF) is a commendable effort by the Indian government to promote sustainable and eco-friendly farming practices across the country.
 The scheme aims to boost the income of farmers by reducing their dependence on external inputs and encouraging the adoption of traditional and indigenous farming methods.
 With a total outlay of Rs.
-1584 crore and a target to cover 7.5 lakh hectares of land in the next four years, the NMNF is a significant step towards achieving the goal of sustainable agriculture in India.
+1584 crore and a target to cover 7.5 lakh hectares of land in the next four years, the NMNF Scheme is a significant step towards achieving the goal of sustainable agriculture in India.
 The scheme’s emphasis on creating natural farming clusters, awareness creation, capacity building, and certification of natural farming products will undoubtedly have a positive impact on the farming community and the environment.

 Recent Posts